 When you are considering what vaccinations to have prior to your trip you may want to discuss the following with your Doctor Or travel health clinic:

 Cholera is an acute infection of the small intestine caused by the Vibrio cholera bacterium which causes severe vomiting and diarrhea.
-The disease is transmitted through contaminated food and water and travellers should therefore practice strict food, water and personal hygiene precautions.
+The disease is transmitted through contaminated food and water and travelers should therefore practice strict food, water, and personal hygiene precautions.

 Diphtheria is an acute, highly contagious respiratory infection caused by the bacterium Corynebacterium diphtheria which is spread from person to person by coughing and sneezing.

 Hepatitis A is an inflammation of the liver transmitted through contaminated food and drink.

 Hepatitis B is an inflammation of the liver transmitted through infected blood or blood products.